-2.1 honours degree or equivalent (e.g. 3.0 GPA) in sociology, politics, economics, history or related social science subject.
+2.1 Honours degree or non-UK equivalent in sociology, politics, economics, history or related social science subject.

 You should also submit a personal statement of around 300 words.
 This should cover two areas:

 - the degree to which your previous educational and professional experiences and interests make you a suitable candidate for the programme.

 - the motivation for applying for this programme specifically - and how the methods and insights offered by social science will help you in the development of good journalism skills and practice.

 This programme combines the latest in media, communications and audience theory, and research methodologies with the production and editorial skills that are required of the modern journalist.
 You can apply your understanding of the role of the media in society to your own journalistic output.

 - You will be taught by members of the Glasgow Media Group, which has an international reputation for pioneering research methods in media and communications.